Luke Raley Preview, Player Props: Rays vs. Guardians

 Luke Raley At The Plate

-- Raley has had at least one RBI in 31.4% of his games this year (32 of 102), with more than one RBI 11 times (10.8%).
-He has also accounted for three or more of his team's runs in three contests.
+- Raley has driven in a run in 32 games this season (31.1%), including 11 games with more than one RBI (10.7%).
+He has also driven home three or more of his team's runs in three contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.